YOUTH work is all about giving back to the community for Nelson Community Centre’s Mohammed Arshad.

 “But when I went to the community centre, I got good impartial advice of people who weren’t from the mosque, weren’t teachers, and weren’t my dad.
-The youth workers were the only people who listened to me.
+The youth workers were the only people who

 “I looked up to those people and wanted to give something back.”

 Mohammed began volunteering at the centre as a 16 year old, then formalised his interest with a diploma in youth and community studies from St Martin’s College in Lancaster in the early 90s.